2 Residence Units

 - All electives must be 4000 level or above to count toward degree requirement.

-- Up to two courses can be non-biology, such as law, business, or policies.
+- Up to three courses can be non-biology, such as law, business, or policies.

 - Biology courses can be offered by the Department of Biological Sciences and other Morningside and Health Sciences campus departments.
 Check with the program office if you are not sure whether a particular class is biology or non-biology.